Guide to Tarragona, Spain near Barcelona and the Roman ruins of Tarragona

 720x400_tarraco_roman_muralla_walls

-Replica of Caesar Augustus statue near the Roman walls of Tarragona.
-The emperor Augustus took up residence in Tarragona to directed his military campaigns against the tribes of Cantabria and Asturias and so Tarraco became the 'de facto capital' of the Roman empire for a while.
-It is thought that he stayed in the building now called
+Replica of Caesar Augustus statue near the Roman walls of Tarragona's Roman walls.
+Emperor Augustus took up residence in Tarragona to directed military campaigns against the tribes of Cantabria and Asturias and during that period, Tarraco became the 'de facto capital' of the Roman empire.
+It is thought that Augustus stayed in the building now called

 720x400_tarraco_roman_statue